anzbert/beat_pads/store_assets/STORE_README_android.md

 ## Important Disclaimer

 This App is **ONLY** usable as a Midi Controller.
 It does **NOT** produce any sound on its own as of yet, but requires a host application or second device with Ableton, Fruity Loops, Garage Band, Logic, a Software Synthesizers or any other Music Production Software.

 Otherwise, continue reading and I hope you will have a lot of fun with it!

 ## Description

-Beat Pads is a lightweight Midi Controller app for mobile phones and tablets for finger drumming and producing beats at home and on the go.
+Midi Poly Grid is a lightweight Midi Controller app for mobile phones and tablets for finger drumming and producing beats at home and on the go.

-Beat Pads is not trying to be complete DAW controller and Midi swiss army knife.
+Midi Poly Grid is not trying to be complete DAW controller and Midi swiss army knife.
 Its aim is to be an easy to use pad input device featuring a variety of layouts, intuitive playability and modern modulation options, such as MPE and Polyphonic Aftertouch.
 It was designed for people that prefer pads to pianos!

 ## Features